What is covalent bond?

 The mechanism of sharing electrons is given by quantum mechanics.

 How to draw Lewis structures?

 - Counting the outer quantum shell electrons or valence electrons of the combing atoms.
-If species are cation then substruct on the electron.
-But for anion add on electrons for each negative charge.
+If species are cation then eliminate the electron.
+But for anion add one electron for each negative charge.

 - Put the larger or less electronegative atom as the central atom.

 - Arrange the electron pairs keeping in mind to allow for octets for the atoms.

 - For the first period, chemical elements in the periodic table like boron, carbon, nitrogen, oxygen, and fluorine form the covalent bond by sharing one or more electrons.